top of page

 I learnt thousands of words this way.
 I couldn't believe that reading had existed for so long and no one had told me about it.
 I continue to read to this day.

 So you see, I know what it feels like to be you.
-I know the struggles you go through trying to understand words, phrases.
+I know the struggles you go through trying to understand words and phrases.

 I know what it feels like to feel stupid because you don't understand your teacher or your best friend.